richardanaya/gbnf/README.md

 # GBNF-rs

 A library for working with llama.cpp GBNF files.
+GBNF files represent grammar of AI output.
 This project is meant to help make it easier to constrain and guide GBNF driven AIs like [llama.cpp](https://github.com/ggerganov/llama.cpp) using [JSON schema](https://json-schema.org/)  ( a way to define the shape of JSON data ).
+The hope is make more useful outputs when combined with prompting (that is hopefully also aware of JSON schema to some degree).

 * Data structures for representing GBNF
 * Rendering of a GBNF file from data structures